Hodge-Tate decomposition for non-smooth spaces: Introduction

-Once we prove the cohomological descent, we can show the coherence and cohomological boundedness of $R\nu_*\wh\calO_X$ in the non-smooth case: \begin{theorem}[Finiteness] Let $X$ be a rigid space over $K$.
+Using Theorem \ref{main} we can show the coherence and cohomological boundedness of $R\nu_*\wh\calO_X$ in the non-smooth casem, in Section \ref{sec6}: \begin{theorem}[Finiteness] Let $X$ be a rigid space over $K$.
 Then the higher direct images $R^i\pi_{X *} \Omega^j_\eh$ are coherent and vanish unless $0\leq i,j\leq \dim(X)$.